Merchandising Lessons Retailers Can Learn From McDonald’s

-Fast forward to today and McDonald’s is one of the most popular restaurant chains in the world, serving up to 68 million customers a day.
-Its meteoric success is, of course, no coincidence, and it’s not due to having the best burgers or the cheapest prices.
+Fast forward to today, and McDonald’s is one of the most popular restaurant chains in the world, serving up to 68 million customers daily.
+Its meteoric success is, of course, no coincidence, and it’s not simply due to having the best burgers or the cheapest prices.
 It is, at its core, a business model that revolves around getting the operations of each restaurant down to an exact science.

-All aspects of a McDonald’s restaurant are meticulously planned using vast amounts of data.
+All aspects of a McDonald’s restaurant and merchandise get meticulously planned using vast amounts of data.
 The McDonald’s analytics teams look at every facet of restaurant operations—from equipment and layout to processes and staffing—to determine how it can operate as efficiently as possible to maximize profit.
 This relentless pursuit of data-driven, optimization-focused decision making has kept McDonald’s on top.

 For most brick-and-mortar retailers, however, merchandising is still a guessing game.

 Similarly to online merchandising, not all in-store displays are created equal.
 But unlike e-commerce retailers, physical retailers are usually blind to the performance of their displays.
-They have no idea which display will have the highest conversion rate, and have no system in place to track the sales data related to each.
-For example, a retailer may have two different displays featuring the same products, but no real way to assess which one is performing better.
+They have no idea which display will have the highest conversion rate.
+They have no system in place to track the sales data related to each.
+Basically, a retailer may have two different displays featuring the same products, but no real way to assess which one is performing better.

-Physical retailers have yet to learn “The McDonald’s Lesson.”
-Many retailers seem to understand the importance of collecting data to improve store performance, but they can’t see the forest for the trees.
-They’re focused on how customers are buying, what they’re buying and where they’re buying, but completely neglecting the importance of crunching the data behind the in-store experience, how it impacts the customer journey, and ultimately, sales.
+Many physical retailers have yet to learn from McDonald’s lessons.
+Some seem to understand the importance of collecting data to improve store performance, but they can’t see the forest for the trees.
+They’re focused on how customers are buying, what they’re buying, and where they’re buying, but completely neglect the importance of crunching the data behind the in-store experience, and how it impacts the customer journey and, ultimately, sales.

 Merchandising is, of course, an art.
-In order for retailers to succeed in today’s competitive market, they have to understand that it’s also a science.
+For retailers to succeed in today’s competitive market, they have to understand that it’s also a science.